hishamsharif/armillary/Q5_Basic-NLP/readme.txt

 Instructions
 --------------------
-1) Execute entity_recognizer.py
+1) Open command line, execute entity_recognizer.py
-2) The results displayed as markup to the input text with recognized "Person","Location", and "Organization" entities
+2) The results displayed as input text with markup of recognized "Person","Location", and "Organization" entities

 Prerequisites